 - Transfer to a casserole dish.

 - Spoon the mashed potatoes over the top in about 6 dollops.
 Using the back of a spoon, spread the potatoes out over the meat filling.
 Sprinkle with grated cheddar cheese.

-- Bake for 25 – 30 minutes or until the cheesy is melted and you can see the filling bubbling underneath the potato.
+- Bake for 25 - 30 minutes or until the cheese is melted and you can see the filling bubbling underneath the potato.